The adrenocorticotropic hormone is produced in the brain’s anterior or frontal pituitary gland.

-ACTH plays a role in helping regulate the amount of cortisol in the bloodstream relative to the amount that is produced.
+ACTH plays a role in helping regulate the amount of cortisol in the bloodstream relative to the amount produced.

-ACTH levels generally decrease with increasing amounts of cortisol, so there is a way to “plug” the amount.
+ACTH levels generally decrease with increasing cortisol, so there is a way to “plug” the amount.

 Conversely, when cortisol levels are too low, ACTH will increase to stimulate the adrenal glands to secrete more cortisone to balance the amount of both in the body.

-This is known as negative feedback, which is a common mechanism in the body to regulate hormone levels and the activities of hormone-producing organs.
+This is known as negative feedback, a common mechanism in the body to regulate hormone levels and the activities of hormone-producing organs.

-The excess of ACTH causes a syndrome called Cushing’s disease where the body begins to store excess fat, increases the concentration of blood sugar and blood pressure.
+The excess of ACTH causes a syndrome called Cushing’s disease, where the body begins to store excess fat and increases the concentration of blood sugar and blood pressure.

-This particular disease can be caused by both problems at the level of the adrenal system, but it can be caused mainly by ACTH overproduced by a pituitary tumor.
+This particular disease can be caused by both problems at the level of the adrenal system, but it can be driven mainly by ACTH overproduced by a pituitary tumor.

-The reason for checking cortisol levels is that ACTH levels in the blood are variable and it is realistic to observe the responses (ie, does the level change in response?)
-That seek a normal level.
+The reason for checking cortisol levels is that ACTH levels in the blood are variable, and it is realistic to observe the responses (i.e., does the level change in response?)
+That seeks an average level.

-The Dexamethasone is a compound related to cortisol, which can activate the negative feedback system to see if it is working properly.
+Dexamethasone is a compound related to cortisol, which can activate the negative feedback system to see if it is working correctly.

 Cortisol levels may be too low (due to dysfunction of the adrenal cortex), thus creating very high levels of ACTH, which manifests mainly in the disease known as Addison’s disease.

-People who have this disease usually have difficulty controlling their blood pressure, sugars and have a distinctive tanned skin.
+People who have this disease usually have difficulty controlling their blood pressure and sugars and have distinctive tanned skin.

-The reason why patients have difficulty with blood sugar and blood pressure is that, as mentioned earlier, cortisol is a critical regulator of those two systems.
+Patients have difficulty with blood sugar and blood pressure because, as mentioned earlier, cortisol is a critical regulator of those two systems.

 However, tanned skin may come from the overproduction of the alpha-melanocyte-stimulating hormone, which is a byproduct of high levels of ACTH (the first 13 amino acids of ACTH).

-A very famous victim of Addison’s disease was President John F. Kennedy, who was well known for his beautiful tanned skin.
+A very famous victim of Addison’s disease was President John F. Kennedy, well known for his beautiful tanned skin.

-The exact cause (s) of ACTH deficiency remain unknown.
-A defect in the hypothalamus of the brain or in the pituitary gland can cause deficiency.
+The exact cause (s) of ACTH deficiency remains unknown.
+A defect in the brain’s hypothalamus or the pituitary gland can cause weakness.